fkarg/fkarg.github.io/_posts/2019-04-30-starting-point.md

 published: true
 title: Starting Point
 ---
 Sometimes we start new things.

-_Isn't it exciting, you can discover quite a few things by only thinking about them!_
+Here is your wakeup-call.

 ## Starting equally